fishcus/KAP-manual/en/model/multi_partition.en.md

 ### Basic Usage

+1. The last step in creating model or cube

-1. For the general process of creating a model, please refer to [Model Design](data_modeling.en.md); for the general process of designing a model, please refer to [Create Cube](cube/create_cube.en.md).
+   + for the general process of creating a model, please refer to [Model Design](data_modeling.en.md);
+   + for the general process of designing a model, please refer to [Create Cube](cube/create_cube.en.md).

-2. When saving a model, if you choose **More Partition** under Time Partition Column, then multi partitions will be created (currently you can add one partition).
+2. When saving a model, if you choose *More Partition* under Time Partition Column, then multi partitions will be created (currently you can add one partition).

+3. In the `Primary Partition Column`, specify the table name where the *partition column* is located and the specified partition column name

    ![Save multi-partition model](images/multi_partition/model.en.png)

    ​

-3. When a cube is built, if the cube has multi-partition column, you need to choose multi-partition column and the corresponding time partition column.
+4. When a cube is built, if the cube has multi-partition column, you need to choose multi-partition column and the corresponding time partition column.

    ![Save multi-partition model](images/multi_partition/cube.en.png)